 - Picadillo is a traditional dish in Spain and many Latin American countries, and its ingredients will vary from region to region.

-- Often said to reminiscent of a hash-like dish, Picadillo may include ground or shredded beef, chorizo, onions, garlic, tomatoes, vinegar, cinnamon, cumin, oilves, nuts, raisins, potatoes — and the list goes on.
+- Often said to be reminiscent of a hash-like dish, Picadillo may include ground or shredded beef, chorizo, onions, garlic, tomatoes, vinegar, cinnamon, cumin, oilves, nuts, raisins, potatoes — and the list goes on.

 - Picadillo can serve as a main dish, accompanied by rice and beans or on top of mashed potatoes.
 It’s also commonly used as a filling for empanadas, chile rellenos, tamales, and tacos.